 by Alyson C. Fudge

-4. Mom/Dad/Spouse is lucid and still recognizes everyone—therefore, she/he is NOT legally incapacitated.
-An incapacitated adult is someone who, by way of physical, mental or medical limitations, needs assistance to maxke major decisions and manage his or her affairs.
-This includes needing help managing money, remembering medications, remembering what the doctor said and understanding and making major medical decisions, etc. Just because someone can carry on a perfectly lucid and logical conversation does not mean that they are not incapacitated.
+- Mom/Dad/Spouse is lucid and still recognizes everyone—therefore, she/he is NOT legally incapacitated.
+An incapacitated adult is someone who, by way of physical, mental or medical limitations, needs assistance to make major decisions and manage his or her affairs.
+This includes needing help managing money, remembering medications, remembering what the doctor said and understanding and making major medical decisions, etc. Just because someone can carry on a lucid and logical conversation does not mean that they are not incapacitated.

-5. I am the spouse or the child of a sick or vulnerable adult, so as the “next of kin,” I can make legal and medical decisions and manage money.
+- I am the spouse or the child of a sick or vulnerable adult, so as the “next of kin,” I can make legal and medical decisions and manage money.
 Spouses and adult children do not have magical legal rights to make decisions for another human being.
-This pesky little thing called the US Constitution gets in the way of that concept.
+The US Constitution gets in the way of that concept.
 The only way one adult can manage the affairs of, or make decisions for, another adult is by way of actual legal authority.
-This legal authority comes either from Powers of Attorney signed before there were any significant medical and mental issues, or by way of a Court Order.
+This authority comes either from Powers of Attorney signed before there were any significant medical and mental issues, or by way of a Court Order.
 Being “next of kin” doesn’t provide clarity to the issue of who can or should be making decisions for Mom or Dad.
-It just muddies the waters.